-In addition to the above observations, the words of Michelle Obama’s stylist back up our belief that she transitioned from relaxers to keratin.
-Johnny Wright never directly addresses the use of keratin treatments on Mrs. Obama’s hair, but what he does say is consistent with using them.
+The words of Michelle Obama’s stylist support the idea that she transitioned from relaxers to keratin treatments.
+While Johnny Wright doesn’t specifically mention keratin treatments for Mrs. Obama, what he does say is consistent with them.

-For starters, Wright says he creates most of her styles with a flat iron.
-Any stylist who frequently flat irons a client’s Type 4 hair will absolutely be oriented toward minimizing heat any way possible.
-And if that same client is a chronically busy, every-minute-scheduled person, he’ll also be focused on working fast.
+First, he mentions doing most of her styling with a flat iron.
+Any stylist who relies on frequent flat ironing for a Type 4 head will undoubtedly seek minimize heat any way possible.
+And, if that client is one of the busiest women in America, he’ll need to work fast.

-A skilled professional like Johnny Wright knows that keratin treatments are the best way to both minimize heat and maximize styling speed because they make hair highly responsive to heat.
-Keratin-treated hair takes 2-4 times less flat ironing or blow drying than hair without it.
+As a skilled professional, Johnny Wright would be aware that keratin treatments are the best way to both minimize heat exposure and maximize styling speed because they make hair extremely responsive to heat.
+Keratin-treated hair takes 2-4 times less flat ironing or blow drying than hair without.

-Furthermore, if Wright’s long-term strategy was to grow out Mrs. Obama’s hair, as it appears to have been, he’d want to add the structural strength of a BKT to suppport longer growth by preventing breakage.
+Further, if Wright’s strategy was to grow out Mrs. Obama’s hair, he’d want to add the structural strengthening of keratin which supports longer growth by eliminating breakage.

 Other indicators that Wright is pro-keratin are found in his remarks about the current revolution against relaxers in favor of styling versatility and healthy hair.
 He says,

 “Women are starting to see what type of damage chemicals have caused their hair over the years, and they’re really starting to embrace the fact that they can be versatile…They can wear it curly.
 They can wear it straight…They can do it all…That’s the revolution…” Johnny Wright, Ibid.